sundarswayam142-beep/multimodal-ai/README.md

 # multimodal-ai
 <br>
-this is my first git repository i had started a bit late but now i am trying to cover the things also hii from swayam
+this is my first git repository i had started a bit late but now i am trying to cover all the things